IBM/EEL-agentic-ai-bootcamp/docs/labs/lab3.md

-# Build and Deploy a risk assessment and wealth advisor agents with watsonx.ai SDKs
+# Build and Deploy a risk assessment and wealth advisor agents with watsonx

 !!! info "Agentic AI Framework Details"